 My other hat

 My other life is as part of a small but perfectly formed team at a flourishing catering company in Battersea.
 I normally do three days a week but for various reasons frequently do more.
 Juggling both hats can be a bit frantic at times but it all seems to work in the end.
 Hats are not the only things to be juggled!

 Jackie is the proprietor and took me in a couple of years ago, I turned up to meet her and realising that my dress was on inside nipped into the wash up area and put it right.
 Jacks did not seem to think for a second that this was the result of crazy person, in fact we hit it off fantastically well and the only think that shut us up was the fact that Jacks had a job to deliver!!!!!
-We are a very jolly little ship where harmony is the watchword most of the time thought the occasional artistic difference can occur!
+We are a very jolly little ship where harmony is the watchword most of the time though the occasional artistic difference can occur!
 This all makes it more interesting and productive.

 James, driver extraordinaire, is the last but by no means least member of the team.
 We are very spoilt having him to do the deliveries as before it meant one of us was out of the kichen battling the vagaries of London traffic.
 Not so happy when he has a day off……..we are thinking of disallowing this sort of behaviour.